 One of the main reasons our customers use Plecto is because they want an effective way to display KPIs and metrics to their employees in real-time.
 But how do you go about designing an engaging dashboard that actually gets your employees excited and passionate about achieving their performance metrics?

 This is where we can help.
-In this article we are going to talk through six ways you can design a dashboard that engages your employees.
+In this article, we will answer how to design a dashboard and provide you with ideas that encourage employee engagement.
 Keep reading to find out what they are!

 1. Display KPIs that employees can influence

 It is important that when designing your dashboard, you pick KPIs and metrics that employees can impact.
+Seeing real-time data will empower fellow teammates to make faster decisions and critically evaluate problems in the current situation.
 This is important as if employees are constantly exposed to KPIs that they have no control over, they will have no motivation to change them.

 2. Personalize and customize dashboards

 This creates a sense of attachment and responsibility and will make employees more engaged and motivated to meet and exceed their KPIs.

 Plecto dashboards are fully customizable so the possibilities are endless when it comes to design.
 Your employees could even design some dashboards of their own if there's specific KPIs or performance metrics they'd like to keep track of!

 3. Recognize achievement

 By using Plecto’s notification features, you can easily recognize and acknowledge when an individual or the team achieves a goal or hits a milestone.

 You can play a custom sound, display an image or a video when a trigger is activated.
 This could be a closed deal, a new sign-up or a great customer support rating.
 It’s a great way to let everyone know you achieved one or another goal!